baokhanh592004/baokhanh592004/README.md

 # 👋 Hi, I'm Le Ngoc Bao Khanh

-An enthusiastic and motivated Junior Full-stack Developer with a solid foundation in **React, Node.js, and Java Spring Boot**.
+An enthusiastic and motivated Intern Full-stack Developer with a solid foundation in **React, Node.js, and Java Spring Boot**.
 I'm seeking to apply my technical skills and problem-solving abilities to contribute to building innovative web applications.
 I'm eager to learn from experienced mentors and grow into a valuable asset for the team.

 ---